A building fire in Taiwan has killed 46 people and injured dozens more.

 Smoke billowed from the building’s windows, as firefighters feverishly battled to extinguish the flames with extension hoses, according to photos released by Taiwan’s official Central News Agency.

-The fire service of the city said it dispatched more than 70 trucks to fight the incident.
+The fire department in Kaohsiung claimed it dispatched more than 70 trucks to fight the blaze, which took four hours to extinguish.

-The entire scope of the fire became obvious as dawn broke, with every storey of the building visibly burned.
+As the sun rose higher in the sky, the enormity of the fire became obvious, with every storey of the structure visibly burned and the majority of its windows smashed.

-According to fire officials, the majority of the casualties occurred on levels seven through eleven, which housed residential flats.
+According to the fire brigade, the fire “caused 41 injuries and 46 deaths,” with the majority of the fatalities occurring on floors seven through eleven, which held residential flats.

 The first five levels were intended for commercial usage, but they were empty.